All posts

 3 safe-ebgp-policy: 3 1

-In general, the various counters for BGP message types sent and received have increased.
-One noticeable example is the BGP ROUTE-REFRESH counters, which have incremented from 0 for both transmitted and received messages.
+In general, the various counters for BGP message types sent and received have increased, with a notable example being the BGP ROUTE-REFRESH counters, which have risen from 0 to 1 for both transmitted and received messages.

 1 Sent Rcvd